 Effective and timely early intervention prevents problems escalating and breaks intergenerational patterns of disadvantage and dysfunction.
 It also frees up agencies under pressure, such as Social Care, and prevents children from being taken into care with the subsequent poor outcomes for the child and the cost to local councils.

 Over the years we have also been asked to deliver additional services to our charitable work in the county.
 Central Bedfordshire Council has contracted our charity to deliver these services in response to the council’s priorities.
 This includes:

+These ran at five Children’s Centres across Central Bedfordshire.
 1 in 10 women experience post natal depression and/or anxiety.
 The groups, run by a trained facilitator helped women to learn and put in practice coping strategies for mental ill health, to reduce isolation and increase social support networks.
 The groups ran for five years and supported over 200 women.